-Other information will be verified by third-party verification.
+Other information will be verified by third party verification.
 This type of verification includes written documentation with forms sent directly to and received directly by a source, not passed through the hands of the family.
 This verification may also be direct contact with the source, in person or by telephone.
-It may also be a report generated by a request from Columbia Housing or automatically by another government agency, i.e. the Social Security Administration.
+It may also be a report generated by a request from the Columbia Housing Authority or automatically by another government agency, i.e. the Social Security Administration.
 Verification forms and reports received will be contained in the applicant/tenant file.
-Oral third-party documentation will include the same information as if the documentation had been written, i.e. name date of contact, amount received, etc.
+Oral third party documentation will include the same information as if the documentation had been written, i.e. name date of contact, amount received, etc.

-When third-party verification cannot be obtained, Columbia Housing will accept documentation received from the applicant/tenant.
-Hand-carried documentation will be accepted if Columbia Housing has been unable to obtain third-party verification in a 4- week period.
+When third party verification cannot be obtained, the Columbia Housing Authority will accept documentation received from the applicant/tenant.
+Hand-carried documentation will be accepted if the Columbia Housing Authority has been unable to obtain third party verification in a 4-week period of time.
 Photocopies of the documents provided by the family will be maintained in the file.

-When neither third-party verification nor hand-carried verification can be obtained, Columbia Housing will accept a notarized statement signed by the head, spouse or co-head.
+When neither third party verification nor hand-carried verification can be obtained, the Columbia Housing Authority will accept a notarized statement signed by the head, spouse or co-head.
 Such documents will be maintained in the file.

-Use of HUD's system will also be mandatorily used as third-party verification.
+Use of HUD's system will also be mandatorily used as third party verification.

-The use of lower level verification methods will place a higher burden on CH to justify its use of that particular verification method rather than a higher level of verification methods.
-CH may be required to provide documentation for each case.
+The use of lower level verification methods will place a higher burden on the CHA to justify its use of that particular verification method rather than a higher level of verification methods.
+CHA may be required to provide documentation for each case.